Home insurance plan that provides top-level protection suited to expensive properties.

 With maximum coverage of up to S$3 million, AXA SmartHome Home Insurance is designed to offer protection for homeowners seeking top-level protection for their high-value properties.

 While you definitely would want to insure your multi-million dollar landed property filled with all manner of gorgeous and pricey stuff (and also, beloved condos or HDBs units that you’ve lavished a fortune upon), the question is how much should you pay in premiums?

 AXA SmartHome Home Insurance does not come cheap, and not only because of its high coverage value.
 The plan – whether the Essential or Comprehensive variant – is extensive, offering coverage across a wide range of home and household issues that homeowners may encounter.
 And of course, the more coverage, the more you pay.

-The current discount of 40% off premiums (valid till end-July) and no-claim discount of 10% (after 3 claim-free years) make the plan more affordable.
+The current discount of 50% off premiums and S$15 cash via PayNow make the plan more affordable.
 But even then, is the plan worth it?

 Let’s take a closer look at AXA SmartHome Home Insurance.

 Pros and cons of AXA SmartHome Home Insurance

 |Offers among the highest coverage for building, fixtures, fittings and renovation in the market.
 Suitable for landed properties and expensive residences.||Claims for fixtures, fittings and renovations capped at 25% of sum insured|